Alafazam/techvaganza16/README.md

   - Beter front end, with more animations possibly using [this](http://mojs.io/)
   - More robust apis, so that we can add/edit organisors, events on the go, from mobile site. { like baat karte karte update kar do and eveyone is like how tf that happned so fast}
   - Separate bootstrap based frontend for mobile, minimum data usage.
-  - A proper mobile app api, last time android app was not dynamic, this time it should be.
   - Login with facebook and Gmail (awaited for two years now)
-  - same theme on all pages.
+  - Same theme on all pages, and AJAX API.
+  - A proper mobile app api, last time android app was not dynamicly updating with website, this time it should be.
-  - DEEBUG MODE
+  - DEBUG MODE
   - "Better content".
 Please, we need a good content writer exclusively for web site, who will change/edit/format all events description/details and write catchy tag-lines. almost half of my time got wasted in spell and grammer checks.